manuelbieh/react-book/ecosystem/internationalization.md

 We can now set up a translation for this case. **React Router's** `Link` has already been replaced by the corresponding placeholder \(**1**\) in the output.

-As a second option, we could also replace the `missingKeyJandler` function with a `debug` option set to `true`.
+As a second option, we could also replace the `missingKeyHandler` function with a `debug` option set to `true`.

 ```javascript
 i18next.use(initReactI18next).init({